 Which solution should you choose?

-In the short run, it may seem less expensive to backup your email data to a tape or local server.
+In the short run, it may seem less expensive to back up your email data to a tape or local server.
 However, the volume of email data increases every day which results in greater storage requirements.
 In the long run, the cost of storing and protecting that data can far exceed the cost of implementing archiving.

 However, this is not to say that an archiving solution should replace your backups.
 Both solutions fulfil important functions and should be used in tandem.
 It’s important to remember that it’s a legal obligation to provide copies of emails if asked by authorities or regulators.
-This is something which virtually all backup solutions cannot do.
+This is something that virtually all backup solutions cannot do.
 In order to choose the most effective and suitable solutions, companies should first distinguish between their backup and archiving needs.
 Then explore the appropriate storage solutions to meet these needs.